 Glaucoma vitamin B3 trial

-Research to determine if vitamin B3 can treat optic nerve damage caused by glaucoma is set to move into a new phase.
+Research to determine if vitamin B3 can treat optic nerve damage caused by glaucoma is now recruiting participants.

 Most therapies for glaucoma aim to reduce eye pressure to prevent nerve cell damage and vision loss.